A quadratic algorithm for road coloring: Finding a stable pair

 \subsubsection{Main treatment}

-We now assume that the automaton satisfies Condition~(**).
-We compute the level of the states with a depth-first exploration of the subgraph $\R$ of red edges (following the edges backward) in a linear time.
-For each node, one can access the root of his tree in constant time.

-Let $\C$ be a red cycle containing a maximal tree $\T$ rooted at $r$.
-Let $s_0$ be the predecessor of $r$ in the red cycle.
-We denote by $s_1, s_2, \ldots,s_\rho$ the children of $r$ which are ancestors of a maximal state, and by $p_i$ a maximal state descendant of $s_i$ for $1 \leq i \leq \rho$.
-We denote by $t_i$ a predecessor of $p_i$ by a $b$-edge $(t_i,b_i,p_i)$.
-We describe a procedure \textsc{FlipEdges}$(\A,r)$ which is a sequence of flips of edges such that the automaton obtained after the sequence of flips has a unique maximal tree.
-Note that the levels will not be recomputed after each flip (which would increase the time complexity too much).
-Each update will be explicitly mentioned.
+We describe a sequence of flips of edges such that the automaton obtained after this sequence of flips has a unique maximal tree.
+Note that the levels and other useful data will not be recomputed after each flip (which would increase the time complexity too much).